rodneyshupe/Cookbook/Recipes/Entrees/Poultry/JenniferLawrencesRoastChickenWithShallotFriedRice.rst

 Directions
 ----------

-1. For the chicken: Preheat the oven to 400 degrees F.
+1. For the chicken: Preheat the oven to 400F.
 2. Dry off the chicken well with paper towels.
 Put it in a roasting pan and massage with some of the oil, some of the butter and 2 tablespoons salt.
 3. Add the onion halves to the pan, drizzle in the remaining oil and